dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you back up your site just in case.

 == Changelog ==

+= v.4.6.5 - 29/02/24 =
+* Fix             - Resolved an issue in the complus_decrypt() function that led to failures caused by order ID discrepancies, ensuring reliable decryption processes.

+= v.4.6.4 - 28/02/24 =
+* Fix             - Addressed issues related to undefined variables and the overlooked usage of existing constants, enhancing the stability and reliability of our code.
+* Dev             - Optimized the codebase by eliminating instances where functions were called with excess parameters, streamlining function execution.
+* Dev             - Resolved warnings associated with the creation of dynamic properties, ensuring a more robust and error-free operation.
+* Dev             - Refined the get_epdq_ncerror() function by eliminating redundant keys, thereby improving data handling efficiency.
+* Dev             - Enhanced the payment request process by including "ECOM_SHIPTO_" parameters for shipping addresses, facilitating more comprehensive transaction data.
+* Dev             - Introduced a new PHP constant "ag_addmatch" to enable a match between billing and shipping addresses, streamlining address verification and enhancing security measures.
+* Change          - Bump tested WooCommerce (8.6.1).

 = v.4.6.3 - 17/01/24 =
 * Dev             - Changed error code in order notes to display the error code meaning, rather than the code number.